 TEENAGE MOTHERS EMPOWERMENT PROGRAMME (TEMEP)

-Teenage Mothers Empowerment Programme (TEMEP) seeks to advance a knowledgeable community on the challenges experienced by the Teenage Mothers, their neglected children and the adverse effects of early/teenage pregnancies in the Rwenzori region.
+Teenage Mothers Empowerment Programme (TEMEP) seeks to advance a knowledgeable community on the challenges experienced by the Teenage Mothers, their neglected children and the negative effects of early/ teenage pregnancies in Rwenzori region.

-The program works with over 200 teenage mothers from the sub-counties of Karangura, Bukuuku, Kicwamba and Harugongo in Kabarole district, Rwenzori region, offering them life skills and opportunity to return to school, thus restoring their future and economically empowering them.
+The program seeks to empower 200 teenage mothers from the sub counties of Karangura, Bukuuku, Kicwamba and Harugongo in Kabarole district, Rwenzori region by offering them life skills training and an opportunity to go back to school, thus restoring their future and economically empowering them.

-This program seeks to address underage pregnancy, nutrition for children, HIV/AIDS, Sexual Reproductive Health Rights, poverty, and illiteracy.
+This program seeks to addresses underage pregnancy, nutrition for children, HIV/AIDS, Sexual Reproductive Health Rights, poverty, and illiteracy.

-PLANE seeks to offer teenage mothers’ economic empowerment, self-esteem, education, and life skills through this programme.
+PLANE through this programme seeks to offer teenage mothers’ economic empowerment, self-esteem, education and life skills.

 The programme will help economically empower teen mothers and fight poverty in the Rwenzori mountainous areas.
-In the long run, this will improve teenage mothers’ incomes and health, provide for their children’s nutrition and education, and benefit the community.
+This in the long run will improve the teenage mothers’ incomes, their health and provide for their children nutrition and education and benefiting the community atlarge.